CameronInLondon/CameronInLondon.github.io/_posts/2022-06-05-PDF-acroform-pipeline-to-db.md

 ## Differing forms

-Now one problem you might have is if there are different versions of a forms which have differing fields.
+Now one problem you might have is if there are different versions of a form which have differing fields.
 You can have extra fields in the database to cover a range of form senarios but when using SQLs VALUES function you will get a bindings error e.g. ```SQLite error: You did not supply a value for binding X``` if you do not push all the fields as per the SQL INSERT Query.
-One solution to this problem is to have multiple queries, but a more elegant solution is to handle this in Python by fill any blank fields with nulls.
-The below code will do this for us.
+One solution to this problem is to have multiple queries, but a more elegant solution is to handle this in Python by filling any blank fields with nulls.
+The code below will do this for us.
 I used list while iterating the dictionary to avoid the ```RuntimeError: dictionary changed size during iteration```.

 ```python
 def standardise_details_dict():